 WHAT TO EXPECT

-A majority of the things you will need during recovery we will provide for you while you stay with us.
+A majority of the things you will need during recovery will be provided for you while you stay with us.
 To ensure the best experience possible we recommend you bring the following:

 - One to two weeks of comfortable clothing.
 This includes everything from jeans, to t-shirts, tennis shoes, pajamas, robes, and workout clothes.
 If there are weather-appropriate choices like jackets or coats, bring those as well.
 If you are joining us in the summer feel free to bring a swimsuit.
 We suggest including one to two outfits appropriate for outdoor meetings or recreational events.
 To ensure your living space is uncluttered we limit what you can bring to two suitcases weighing no more than 50 lbs (each).